-Death is an extremely difficult time in life where there are many decisions
+Death is an extremely difficult time in life when there are many decisions

 to be made at a time of considerable personal stress.
 If you have recently lost

-someone close to you or know someone who has recently been bereaved, here we
+someone close to you or know someone who has recently been bereaved, there are

-guide you through some of the immediate things that you must do following a
+some immediate things that you must do following a death and some state and

-Whether a death in Ireland is anticipated or unexpected, essentially the same
+Whether a death is anticipated or unexpected, essentially the same steps are

-steps are followed concerning organising funeral arrangements, registering the
+followed concerning organising funeral arrangements, registering the death and

 The loss or death of someone they care for, can be deeply distressing for a